Come run, walk, or roll with INCLUDEnyc on September 28. Sign up for our annual 5K now.

 • Hearings can take a significant amount of time ranging from a few months to almost an entire school year.

-• The hearing has parties speaking to the officer, not each other and determines a winner and a loser.
+• At a hearing, the parties speak to the Impartial Hearing Officer (IHO), not each other.
+The IHO determines a winner and a loser.

 Where can I find a mediation center?